-Dr. DeAngelis is unique and well rounded; she has worked in community clinic settings.
+Dr. Anakarina DeAngelis, dentist in Carlsbad CA is unique and well rounded; she has worked in community clinic settings.
 DeAngelis Family Dentistry is her dream boutique office which has a calm environment using aromatherapy with essential oils to relax patients.
-She also believes on taking Continuing Education Courses to keep updated on the newest techniques and advances.
+She also believes in taking Continuing Education Courses to keep updated on the newest techniques and advances.

 Everyday, I am blessed and grateful to be in a career that is constantly advancing to be able to offer more compassionate, predictable and conservative treatments to improve patients lives.”